Modeling Leidenfrost levitation of soft elastic solids: Asymptotic analysis

 is the Hertzian pressure profile, and $\phi_c(\lambda)$ is some power of $\lambda$, which captures the height profile's approach to zero.
 The subscript `c' stands for contact.
 With the $\lambda$ dependence peeled away, $h_c(r)$ is an $O(1)$ function which we initially assume to be unknown.

 Substituting the expansion Eq.~\eqref{eq:ContactExpansion} into the lubrication equation~\eqref{eq:SystemNonDim} yields

 Equation~\eqref{eq:phi_c} tells us the leading behavior of the height scaling in the contact region is given by $\phi_c(\lambda)=\lambda^{1/4}$.
 With this substitution, Eq.~\eqref{eq:phi_c} is an example of a Bernoulli equation.
-Although nonlinear, it may be linearized using the substitution $v(r)=h_c^4(r)$, to obtain the first-order ordinary differential equation
+Although nonlinear, it may be transformed into a linear equation using the substitution $v(r)=h_c^4(r)$, to obtain the first-order ordinary differential equation

-Equation~\eqref{eq:v} is solved in terms of the ordinary hypergeometric function ${}_2F_1\left(a,b,c;z \right)$~\cite{Sriley1999mathematical,SAbramowitz1964}.
+Equation~\eqref{eq:v} is solved in terms of the ordinary hypergeometric function ${}_2F_1\left(a,b,c;z \right)$~\cite{riley1999mathematical,Abramowitz1964}.
 The constant of integration in Eq.~\eqref{eq:v} is set to $0$ by the requirement that $h_c(r)$ [and hence $v(r)$] must be finite at the origin, and we have the solution

 To focus on the behavior of $h_c(r)$ as $r \rightarrow 1$, we now expand the hypergeometric function in Eq.~\eqref{eq:h_c} as $r \rightarrow 1$.
-To do so, we first interchange the $r\rightarrow 1$ limit with an $r\rightarrow 0$ limit using a general identity for hypergeometric functions~\cite{SAbramowitz1964}:
+To do so, we first interchange the $r\rightarrow 1$ limit with an $r\rightarrow 0$ limit using a general identity for hypergeometric functions~\cite{Abramowitz1964}:

-where $\Gamma(x)$ is the gamma function~\cite{Sriley1999mathematical}.
+where $\Gamma(x)$ is the gamma function~\cite{riley1999mathematical}.
 Next, we use the series definition of ${}_2F_1(a,b;c;z)$ to expand about $r=0$.
 The result is that

 where $A= \Gamma(5/6)\Gamma(7/3)/\Gamma(13/6)\approx 1.24$, $B=\Gamma(-5/6)\Gamma(7/3)/\left[\Gamma(1/6)\Gamma(4/3)\right]=-1.6$ are known constants.
 Finally, we obtain the limiting behavior of $h_c$ as